born2snipe/moxy/README.md

 Is a simple point-to-point embeddable proxy server.

-Warning: Have not tested with SSL...yet
+Warning: Does not support SSL

 ### Example Usage
     MoxyServer moxy = new MoxyServer();